 Level 1: Beginner

-✔️ 50 % discount for students & trainees
+✔️ 50% discount for pupils, students and trainees

 What you’ll learn: